otvorenesudy/otvorenesudy/app/views/static_pages/content/_tos.en.html.md

 Portal shows information about the judiciary based on the data provided by public institutions on publicly accessible locations.
 It is mainly the following sources:

-- <%= link_to 'Ministry of Justice of the Slovak Republic', 'http://www.justice.gov.sk' %>
+- <%= link_to 'Ministry of Justice of Slovak Republic', 'http://www.justice.gov.sk' %>
   - <%= link_to 'Courts', 'http://www.justice.gov.sk/Stranky/Sudy/SudZoznam.aspx' %>
   - <%= link_to 'Judges', 'http://www.justice.gov.sk/Stranky/Sudcovia/SudcaZoznam.aspx' %>
   - <%= link_to 'Judicial hearings', 'http://www.justice.gov.sk/Stranky/Pojednavania/Pojednavania-uvod.aspx' %>